 abuse of discretion or clearly unwarranted exercise of discretion[

-provided that if a request for hearing or an application for judicial review is not resolved by the thirtieth day from the filing of the request or application the administrative body or court shall lose jurisdiction, and the award of the procurement shall not be disturbed.
+provided that if an application for judicial review is not resolved by the thirtieth day from the filing of the application, the court shall lose jurisdiction and the decision of the hearings officer shall not be disturbed.
 All time limitations on actions, as provided for in section 103D‑712, shall remain in effect."

-SECTION 13.
-This Act shall take effect on July 1, 2050; provided that sections 1 and 2 shall be repealed on July 1, 2012 and section 103D-305, Hawaii Revised Statutes, shall be reenacted in the form in which it read on the day before the effective date of this Act.
+(1) Part I shall be repealed on July 1, 2012, and sections 103D-102 and 103D-305, Hawaii Revised Statutes, shall be reenacted in the form in which they read on the day before the effective date of this Act; and